Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 - Disability parking permits can minimize extended walking

-- Anything done by hand – like folding laundry or tidying a room – can be done bit at a time (folding five items at once; dividing a room into ‘quadrants’ to tidy throughout the day)
+- Anything done by hand – like folding laundry or tidying a room – can be done a bit at a time (folding five items at once; dividing a room into ‘quadrants’ to tidy throughout the day)

 Simplify Your Life and Decide What Is Most Important